3.4 Material Accounting policies Information

 a) Current and non-current classification

-AH assets and liabilities have been classified as current or noncurrent as per the Company's normal operating cycle and other criteria set out in the Division II of Schedule III to the Companies Act, 2013.
+All assets and liabilities have been classified as current or non-current as per the Company's normal operating cycle and other criteria set out in the Division II of Schedule III to the Companies Act, 2013.
 Based on the nature of products and the time between acquisition of assets for processing and their realisation in cash and cash equivalents, the Company has ascertained its operating cycle as 12 months for the purpose of current and non-current classification of assets and liabilities.

 An asset is treated as current when:

-- It is expected to be realised or intended to be sold or consumed in normal operating cycle;
+- It is expected to be realised or intended to be sold or consumed in normal operating cycle,

-- It is held primarily for the purpose of trading;
+- It is held primarily for the purpose of trading,

 - It is expected to be realised within 12 months after the reporting period; or